Thanos Grigoriou of Phase speaks to NE:MM ahead of the band’s Music Lounge, Stockton gig on 16th May 2015

 I first asked whether all band members hailed originally from Greece.

-“We are Damos, Adam, Vasilis and myself Thanos.
+“We are Damos, Adam, Vasilis and myself.
 Phase used to be an all Greek band until recently.
-Our drummer Marios Papakostas was encouraging us to find a replacement for him rather than occasionally using session drummers; his schedule became so demanding and was overwhelming him.
+Our drummer Marios Papakostas was encouraging us to find a replacement for him rather than occasionally using session drummers; his schedule became so demanding and that was overwhelming him.
 We are still good friends as we were before he joined the band and we still consider him as a part of Phase.
 We all grew up in a few mile radius from each other apart from Adam who was raised in Throckley.”

 The band have a traditional rock sound, perhaps verging on prog.
 I asked Thanos how he would describe their sound.